-But decap non-defined regions and directionals: east London, north Glasgow, northeast Wales, the southwest of Scotland, eastern Europe.
+But decap nondefined regions and directionals, e.g., east London, north Glasgow, northeast Wales, the southwest of Scotland, eastern Europe.
 Also decap northerner and southerner.

-Avoid the US habit of dropping prepositions such as "on" and using "likely" to mean "probably".
-For example, "the meeting will likely happen Wednesday", which is perfectly acceptable in US English, is ungrammatical in British English and should be recast as "the meeting will probably happen on Wednesday" or "the meeting is likely to happen on Wednesday".
+Avoid the US habit of dropping prepositions such as on and using likely to mean "probably", like this: "The meeting will likely happen Wednesday."
+This is perfectly acceptable in US English but ungrammatical in British English and should be recast like this: "The meeting will probably happen on Wednesday" or "The meeting is likely to happen on Wednesday."

 Also: Don't say "protest a decision" — say "protest against a decision"; and don't say "different than" — say "different to" or "different from".